usethesource/usethesource.github.io/about/ai.md

 #### AI applications of {software,natural} language processing: yes, with caution.

 All kinds of applications of LLM's in UseTheSource projects have common issues.
 A UseTheSource contributor applying an LLM in their project must:

-0. If code **generation** or **transformation** is the topic, see [above](https://usethesource.io/about/ai.html#:~:text=AI%20applied%20to%20UseTheSource%20source%20code%20itself%3A%20no) for issues with licensing and other rights.
-Be very careful.
+1. If code **generation** or **transformation** is the topic, see [above](https://usethesource.io/about/ai.html#:~:text=AI%20applied%20to%20UseTheSource%20source%20code%20itself%3A%20no) for issues with licensing and other rights.
-1. If **publication** under real person author names, pseudonyms, or avatars, of AI generated language is a feature, then [see above](https://usethesource.io/about/ai.html#:~:text=AI%20applied%20to%20UseTheSource%20source%20code%20itself%3A%20no) for issues with licensing and other rights.
-Be very careful.
+1. If **publication** of AI generated language is a feature, then [see above](https://usethesource.io/about/ai.html#:~:text=AI%20applied%20to%20UseTheSource%20source%20code%20itself%3A%20no) for issues with licensing and other rights.
 Publication types to think about include:
     * scientific pre-prints, conference proceedings and journals;
     * blogs and vlogs
     * natural language and code in messages in issue trackers, or pull requests;
     * answers on stackoverflow.com, discussion sites and other Q/A media;
     * books and chapters of books
-1. Manage and communicate usage **licenses** of existing LLMs (open-source or not), and make sure your users are also made aware of their rights and obligations.
-Especially privacy is an interesting topic to manage, but also code ownership, licenses and other rights
+1. Manage and communicate usage **LLM licenses** of used LLMs.
 2. Manage and communicate the **environmental impact** of the training and usage of LLMs.
-And also communicate clearly to users what this impact was/is.
-3. Do no harm.
-Understand and manage the level of **expertise** in the target community for their project.
-Will the introduction of the LLM increase or decrease the expertise level in this community?
-Is that really beneficial?
+3. Manage and communicate the effect on the level of **expertise** in the target community.
-4. Give the **user agency** over the choice of LLM to use for each task (download and install, or webservice connectivity).
-Possibly also the users of our users.
+4. Give the **user agency** over the choice of LLM to use for each task, during download/install, or during webservice login.
-   * this means never linking and LLM into a jar, or downloading it just-in-time under-the-hood.
-   * this also means users have to provide their own credentials to AI behind web services